The Pros and Cons of Angel Investors

-- Family and friends – this is by far the most common source of funding for business startups that are interested in Finding Business Start Up Money and is the only option for many.
-Given the high rate of failure with new businesses, it is also risky in terms of the possible impact on family/friend relationships if the business is not successful.
+- Family and friends: This is by far the most common source of funding for business startups that are interested in finding business start-up money and is the only option for many.
+Given the high rate of failure with new businesses, it is also risky in terms of the possible impact on relationships if the business is not successful.
 It is important to be upfront about the risk of failure.

-- Wealthy individuals – another good source are successful business people, doctors, lawyers, and others that have a high net worth and are willing to invest up to (typically) $500,000 in return for equity.
+- Wealthy individuals: Another good source is successful business people, doctors, lawyers, and others that have a high net worth and are willing to invest up to (typically) $500,000 in return for equity.
 Often this is done by word of mouth through business associates or associations such as the local Chamber of Commerce.

-- Groups – angels are increasingly operating as part of an angel syndicate (a group of angel investors), which raises their potential investment level accordingly.
+- Groups: Angels are increasingly operating as part of an angel syndicate (a group of angel investors), which raises their potential investment level accordingly.
 Investors contribute funds to the syndicate and a professional syndicate management team chooses the investments.
-How to Find an Angel Investor, gives some examples of active Canadian angel groups.

-- Crowdfunding – a form of an online investing group, crowdfunding involves raising funding by having large groups of individuals invest amounts as small as $1,000.
-If this route interests you, you can Read about the current state of crowdfunding in Canada to get a sense of today's crowdfunding landscape.
+- Crowdfunding: A form of an online investing group, crowdfunding involves raising funding by having large groups of individuals invest amounts as small as $100.

 Communicate Before Deciding

 It's important for any business person thinking about accepting an angel investment to be very clear about what the investor is bringing to the deal besides money, such as expertise in business operations or access to good suppliers, for example.
 You would also want to develop an understanding of what the angel investor would be like to work with since this person could have their own conflicting ideas for how your business should be operated.